vitortyabe/TestAlgorithms/README.md

 The algorithms were developed in C++ by using Visual Studio 2019 environment and the SQL queries were implemented on Microsoft Access as testing environment.

 For each algorithm it was created a project on Visual Studio 2019 that contains the main() function and will be running the solution on a Windows Console Aplication.
-The projects can be opened individualy on Visual Studio, but there is also a Solution file which contains the three projects available to run.
+The projects can be opened individualy on Visual Studio, but there is also a Solution file on the root directory which contains the three projects available to run.
 In case you choose to open the Solution file in a Visual Studio environment, remember to right-click on the project you want to run and select the option "Set as Startup Project" before running the application.

 ## How to Run It